Faculty

 Research in the Radosevich group centers on the invention of new homogeneous catalysts and reagents based on inexpensive and earth-abundant elements of the p-block.

-Ronald T. Raines smiles in his office.
+Ronald Raines smiles in his office.

 Ronald T. Raines